heroku/spark-in-space/readme.md

 ### spark-in-space

-Heroku Button deploy of an (optionally highly available) Spark cluster.
+Heroku Button deploy of an Apache Spark cluster.

 requires: a private space with dns-discovery enabled, *NOTE* dont use the button if you have a non dns-discovery space, it will absolutely not work.